niklaas/port-builder/Readme.md

    the configured `ssh` key and the public DNS record of the build machine.

 7. Your're now on the remote machine.
-Start `tmux` and run `build-ports`.
+Start `tmux` and run `sudo build-ports` (it is important to run this command as root).
 This will start the build process (as complicated as you configured it).
    Depending on the amount of jails and packages that are created, this will take a while.
 When the build process itself is finished, the packages packages are uploaded to the S3 bucket.

 8. Don't forget to run `terraform destroy` on your local machine once